katcipis/sophia/notes/alankay.md

 ## Science of Computing

-There is a great deal of effort on presenting computing science as something completely unrelated to computers, which makes sense (just as thinking architecture has everything to do with autocad, it does not make sense).
+There is a great deal of effort on presenting computing science as something completely unrelated to computers, which makes sense, just as thinking architecture has everything to do with autocad, it does not make sense.

 The original idea of having a science for computing was like a science for processes.
-The way we thing is a process, an entire nation is, the way they interact and operate.
+The way we think is a process, an entire nation is a process, in the way they interact and operate.
 The idea was to study how to represent this kind of phenomenons as processes and study them (not necessarily implementing them on a computer, although this reminds me a lot of simulations).

-He mention the american constitution as an amazing process that keeps the nation working almost unaltered for more than a hundred years, for example.
+He mention the American constitution as an amazing process that keeps the nation working almost unaltered for more than a hundred years, for example.

 This is very hard for me to understand since I'm pretty low level / machine